UPDATED MAY 12, 2025

 Growing up in the 70s and 80s

-They’ll never know what it’s like to own a home computer where you have to load the games each time from a cassette tape.
+They’ll never know what it’s like to own a home computer where you have to load the games from a cassette tape.
 Or understand the frustration when, 27 minutes into a 30-minute load time, it inexplicably crashes and you have to start all over again.

 The arrival of the internet